Charles, Duke of Vendôme: Anglo-Imperial campaign

-In Picardie, the earl of Surrey and duke of Suffolk took command of the English forces.
+In Picardy, the earl of Surrey and duke of Suffolk took command of the English forces.
 They marched out of Calais in September, looking to provoke the French into battle.
 Linking up with the graaf van Buren (count of Buren) they easily conquered the area between Saint-Omer and Ardres.
 This was accomplished with few fruits however, and their destruction of the Boulonnais countryside failed to induce Vendôme to battle, the prince simply rebuking the English for their 'foul warfare'.
 Thérouanne, where the seigneur de Brion was holding up with parts of his compagnie d'ordonnance, was put to siege by the English.
 Vendôme was ordered by the king to relieve the siege.
 The seigneur de Brion would see to the resupply of Thérouanne while Vendôme held up in Audincthun.

 The English-Imperial army then looked to strike at Hesdin, seeing it as the weak link in the defended royal chain of towns.
 Their batteries set to work on Hesdin, and, despite the efforts of the comte de Guise and a certain Pontdormy after fifteen days, they made a breach.
 Despite this success, no assault through the breach would be ordered, bad weather and the ferocity of the skirmishes persuading them to disengage in favour of an attack on Doullens, which was torched (along with all the surrounding villages).
 Saint-Pol had seen Doullens as a liability and had ransacked its food store and pulled down its gate so that he might move to Corbie.

 Vendôme shadowed the Anglo-Flemish Imperial army towards the Somme, supported by a force under the maréchal de Montmorency.
 By the time of All Saints' Day, 1 November, the troops were exhausted, and the rains had been unceasing.
 The invading coalition army retired to Artois for the winter.

 In Le Fur's opinion, the Anglo-Imperial invasion of 1522 had failed to achieve any major conquest, succeeding only in spreading panic across the north of France.

 Concurrently to the campaign of Autumn 1522, the connétable de Bourbon had fostered his contacts with the crowns of England and the Holy Roman Empire.
-Vendôme's brother Saint-Pol worked over the winter to reconcile Bourbon with François.
+Vendôme's brother Saint-Pol worked over the winter to reconcile Bourbon with Francis.